jimdigriz/freeradius-oauth2-perl/README.md

      * user list is still checked so the effect of disabling an account will continue to be fast
      * if a user updates their password, the cached entry is ignored
  * group membership is populated via way of the `OAuth2-Group` attribute and optionally checked by using unlang

+## Support

+These instructions assume you are familiar with using FreeRADIUS in an 802.1X environment and if you are not you should [start with a deployment utilising static credentials](https://openschoolsolutions.org/freeradius-secure-wifi-network/) stored in a [local `users` file](https://wiki.freeradius.org/config/Users).

+If you run into problems getting a `users` file environment to run, then please seek support from the [FreeRADIUS community](https://freeradius.org/support/) but do *not* ask on those mailing lists for help on how to use this module.

+Once you are more familiar with using FreeRADIUS and have the above working, then you should try to follow these instructions.
+If you run into problems then do seek non-guaranteed 'best effort' help from me through a GitHub issue (including the output of `freeradius -X` with client secrets and `User-Password` obscured); I do also provide paid consultancy through [coreMem Limited](https://coremem.com/).

 # Preflight